PenguinCloud/Woocommerce/README.md

 WooCommerce is an ecommerce plugin for WordPress.
 It makes creating and managing an online store simple, with reasonable levels of flexibility and several vital features such as inventory and tax management, secure payments, and shipping integration.

 ## License and Distribution
-This playbook is owned and maintained entirely by Penguin Tech
+This playbook is owned and maintained entirely by Penguin Tech Group

 ## Environment Variables
 DATABASE_NAME\